geirfp/CMI-5_Spec_Current/cmi5_spec.md

 &activityId=http://www.example.com/LA1/001/intro
 ```

-(For readability the above example is not URL encoded.)
+(For readability the above example is not URL-encoded.)

 The values for the URL launch parameters are described below: